Dynamic heterogeneity in polydisperse systems: A comparative study of the role of local structural order parameter and particle size: INTRODUCTION

-The organization of the rest of the paper is the following.
+The organization of the rest of the paper is as follow.
 Section \ref{simulation_details_section} contains the simulation details.
-In Section \ref{MI_AND_rdf_section}, we discuss the Mutual information as a function of the radial distribution function.
+In Section \ref{MI_AND_rdf_section}, we discuss mutual information as a function of the radial distribution function.
 In section \ref{computing_Local_caging_potential_section}, we present the calculation of the caging potential in a polydisperse system.
-In section \ref{SPECIES_DEPENDENCE_OF_THE_CAGING_POTENTIAL}, we discuss the species dependence of the caging potential.
-In section \ref{onset_caluclation_PRS}, we discuss the species dependence of the correlation of the SOP and the particle dynamics.
-In section \ref{ANALYSIS_OF_DYNAMICS_OF_SOFT_AND_HARD_PARTICLES}, we analyze the dynamics of the particles having soft and hard SOP.
+In section \ref{SPECIES_DEPENDENCE_OF_THE_CAGING_POTENTIAL}, we discuss the species dependence on the caging potential.
+In section \ref{onset_caluclation_PRS}, we discuss the species dependence of the correlation between the SOP and the particle dynamics.
+In section \ref{ANALYSIS_OF_DYNAMICS_OF_SOFT_AND_HARD_PARTICLES}, we analyze the dynamics of the particles with soft and hard SOP.
 In section \ref{COMPARATIVE_STUDY_OF_THE_ROLE_OF_PARTICLE_SIZE_AND_LOCAL_STRUCTURE_DYNAMICS}, we do a comparative analysis of the role of particle size and SOP in the dynamics.
 The paper ends with a brief conclusion in Section \ref{CONCLUSION}.
-This paper contains 3 Appendix sections at the end.
+This paper contains three Appendix sections at the end.